LDL: To C or not to C

 You may still encounter it in recent reports.

 In the Friedewald approximation, VLDL is presumed to be TG÷5.

-M-H uses the same approach, but replaces the 5 with a variable
+M-H used the same approach, but replaced the 5 with a variable

 factor from a table.

 Converting between NIH, Friedewald & M-H is possible.

 just by re-running the calculations from the actual